Stocks are nothing more than pieces of paper — whether physical or virtual. They represent real money, but on their face, they’re just contracts.

 U.S. Stock Futures

 You can trade stock futures on the major U.S. stock exchanges just like you would do with traditional stocks.
-The most common options include the following:
+The most US futures common options include the following:

-Each of these indexes behave differently, however, so you have to study them carefully before you start trading stock futures.
+Each of these US stock futures behave differently, however, so you have to study them carefully before you start trading stock futures.
 If you’re not educated about the companies you’re watching or the industries they’re in, you might blow your estimation and lose lots of cash.

 I say that because many people think they can act on a futures tip, invest all their money in a futures contract, and get instantly rich.
 It rarely happens that way — in fact, you’re more likely to lose everything you have.